Dead zone (ecology): Reversal

-The recovery of benthic communities is primarily dependent upon the length and severity of hypoxic conditions inside the hypoxic zone.
+The recovery of benthic communities primarily depends upon the length and severity of hypoxic conditions inside the zone.
 Less severe conditions and temporary depletion of oxygen allow rapid recovery of benthic communities in the area due to reestablishment by benthic larvae from adjacent areas, with longer conditions of hypoxia and more severe oxygen depletion leading to longer reestablishment periods.
 Recovery also depends upon stratification levels within the area, so heavily stratified areas in warmer waters are less likely to recover from anoxic or hypoxic conditions in addition to being more susceptible to eutrophication driven hypoxia.
 The difference in recovery ability and susceptibility to hypoxia in stratified marine environments is expected to complicate recovery efforts of dead zones in the future as ocean warming continues.

 Small scale hypoxic systems with rich surrounding communities are the most likely to recover after nutrient influxes leading to eutrophication stop.
 However, depending on the extent of damage and characteristics of the zone, large scale hypoxic condition could also potentially recover after a period of a decade.
 For example, the Black Sea dead zone, previously the largest in the world, largely disappeared between 1991 and 2001 after fertilizers became too costly to use following the collapse of the Soviet Union and the demise of centrally planned economies in Eastern and Central Europe.
 Fishing has again become a major economic activity in the region.

 While the Black Sea "cleanup" was largely unintentional and involved a drop in hard-to-control fertilizer usage, the U.N. has advocated other cleanups by reducing large industrial emissions.
 From 1985 to 2000, the North Sea dead zone had nitrogen reduced by 37% when policy efforts by countries on the Rhine River reduced sewage and industrial emissions of nitrogen into the water.
 Other cleanups have taken place along the Hudson River and San Francisco Bay.

-Other methods of reversal can be found here.
+Modelling

+Mathematical and computational models are a critical component in the study of dead zones.
+Using these models with dead zones will help policy makers predict the impacts various factors have when it comes to dead zones.
+Modelling has been used to take nutrient inputs (nitrogen and phosphorus) across water bodies then predicts what the inputs will do in regaurds to algal blooms and oxygen depletion.
+There is also modelling in dead zones utilizing prediction skills by inserting nitrogen and phosphorus application to a field and predicts the runoff and nutrient leaching amounts that will occur in the nearby water bodies.